MKM Stadium: Hull City

 Hull City moved into the stadium upon its opening.
 Soon, it became the backdrop for the club's rapid climb through the Football League.
 It first hosted the Tigers' home games during the second half of the 2002–03 season, with the first competitive match against Hartlepool United resulting in a 2–0 win for City.
 The Tigers attracted an average attendance of almost 17,000 in their first full season at the then-KC Stadium, the 2003–04 season.
 This figure was more than three times the average attendance for Third Division sides that season, and was only matched or exceeded by clubs in the Premier League and the First Division.
 The stadium hosted Premier League football for the first time in the 2008–09 season, with all 20,500 available season tickets selling out shortly after Hull City's play-off victory at Wembley Stadium.

 Attendances for Hull City's league games at the stadium have averaged above 16,000 in each full season they have played there, apart from five years between 2017 and 2022, where a mixture of protests against Assem Allam's ownership of the club and the impacts of the COVID-19 pandemic reduced crowds significantly.
 The club has seen an upturn in home attendances since the sale of the club to Acun Ilıcalı, with an average of 17,973 supporters attending City games during the first full season with Ilıcalı as owner, the 2022–23 campaign.
 The following year, the 2023–24 season, the average home attendance grew yet further to 21,980.

 Allocated segregation between home and away fans prevents the stadium's full-stated capacity from ever being reached.
 As a result, the record attendance set at the MKM Stadium is 25,030, which was recorded on 9 May 2010 for City's last match of the 2009–10 season against Liverpool, which ended 0–0.
 This marginally beat the previous record of 25,023, set just under two months earlier on 13 March 2010 in the 2–1 defeat to Arsenal.
-While playing in the Championship, the record stands at 24,605, set on 9 March 2024 when Leicester City drew 2–2 with the Tigers.
+While playing in the Championship, the record stands at 24,616, set on 2 May 2026 when The Tigers beat Norwich City 2–1 to secure a place in the top six.